International Student Admissions Requirements

 An international student whose country has English as the only official language is exempt from the TOEFL or IELTS exam.

-5. SEVIS I-20 Request Form: Must complete the SEVIS I-20 Request form completely.
+7. SEVIS I-20 Request Form: Must complete the SEVIS I-20 Request form completely.
 This form gives us the information needed to complete the I-20.
+This form will be provided to the prospective student after they complete their admissions application.

-8. Copies of Passport and Visa: When the student applies, a copy of the valid visa will be accepted with the application, however once the student arrives in the United States, he/she must present the passport and the visa to the Office of PCC Global to be scanned into the student record.
+9. Copies of Passport and Visa: When the student applies, a copy of the valid visa will be accepted with the application; however, once the student arrives in the United States, he/she must present the passport and the visa to the Office of PCC Global to be scanned into the student record.

-Students who seek to transfer in to PCC should submit the same application package as new F-1 students.
-Once your admission letter has been issued, the Office of PCC Global will send you the admission letter and a SEVIS I-20 Transfer Request form for you to provide to the current DSO at your current institution.
-Once PCC has the signed SEVIS I-20 Transfer Request form back from your current institution, the Office of PCC Global can issue the initial I-20.
+Students who seek to transfer into PCC should submit the same application package as new F-1 students.
+Please see the above steps.
+Once you have been accepted, the Office of PCC Global will send you the admission letter and a SEVIS I-20 Transfer Request form for you to provide to the DSO at your current institution.
+Once the signed SEVIS I-20 Transfer Request form is completed and returned to PCC, the Office of PCC Global can issue the initial I-20.

 The following visa/non-visa holders are classified as international students at Pitt Community College: